 Rapid Transit Areas

-Key Direction: Reinforce vibrant neighbourhoods providing more opportunities for purpose-built rental and social housing, childcare, community infrastructure, arts and culture uses, together with public spaces that allow people to connect.
+Key Direction: Reinforce vibrant, mixed-use neighbourhoods providing more opportunities for purpose-built rental and social housing, childcare, community infrastructure, arts and culture uses, together with public spaces that allow people to connect

-Key Direction: Enhance Neighbourhood Centres as successful neighbourhoods with vibrant local shopping areas, green and leafy residential streets, and a wide range of housing options.
+Key Direction: Enhance Neighbourhood Centres as successful, mixed-use neighbourhoods with vibrant local shopping areas, green and leafy residential streets, a wide range of housing options, and supportive amenities

-Key Direction: Strengthen lower density residential neighbourhoods by adding shops, services and housing choice to provide more complete, inclusive and resilient neighbourhoods.
+Key Direction: Strengthen low density residential neighbourhoods by adding shops, services and housing choice to provide more complete, inclusive and resilient neighbourhoods

-Key Direction: Evolve our low density residential areas to enable smaller scale Missing Middle housing (including multiplexes) across the city, respecting the local character of our neighbourhoods while adding housing choice, local shops and services and opportunities for home-based businesses.
+Key Direction: Evolve Vancouver’s low density residential areas to enable smaller scale Missing Middle housing across the city.
+Respect the local character of neighbourhoods while adding housing choice, local-serving shops and services, and home-based business opportunities

 Key Policies – By TopicTo support the overall Land Use Strategy, the Vancouver Plan contains 11 policy chapters covering key city building topics.
 Each chapter contains a Vision statement, as well as key policy directions and supporting policies.
 Click on a topic below to learn more: